The following Maui restaurants are no longer open

-There’s a short list of the usual breakfast items.
-For lunch, there are soups, salads, Quesadillas, wraps, sandwiches, burgers, pastas, and pizzas.
+There’s a shortlist of the usual breakfast items.
+For lunch, there are soups, salads, quesadillas, wraps, sandwiches, burgers, pasta, and pizzas.
 The afternoon has pizza and pupus (appetizers), some of which are half off during Happy Hour.
-For dinner there are appetizers, salads, pastas, pizzas, and about ten entree choices (both meats and seafoods).
+For dinner, there are appetizers, salads, pastas, pizzas, and about ten entree choices (both meats and seafood).

 Lahaina Store Grille